 How solar system installation is used and practical applications

 When installing a solar system, we think of the first application to generate electricity for living or production.
 The use of solar energy to replace fossil fuels ensures an inexhaustible source of clean energy and contributes to reducing environmental pollution and the greenhouse effect.
 Therefore, people are increasingly improving technologies to exploit this natural resource to use for many purposes effectively.

 Solar installation is also highly versatile, and it can be installed as a distributed generation at or near the point of use or as a large-scale power supply solar power plant.
 Both of these methods can store energy for use in the absence of sunlight to convert electricity.

 Solar system Installation Process – Basic steps to install a solar power system

 The most convenient and popular place for solar system installation is the roof.
+It called roof top solar.
 However, before implementation, it is necessary to evaluate the technical parameters and the roof’s condition so that the panels get maximum sunlight.
 In case of roof installation is not feasible, can also install solar panels on the ground as long as no elements are preventing the panels from being exposed to sunlight.

 The installation steps are as follows:

 - Step 1: Install Solar Panel Mounts